bro74/readme-generator/README.md

 # README.md-generator

 ## Description
 This is readme.md generator app built using a starter code.
 This app will generate a professional README file with markdown.js directly in the terminal.
 The user is a developer who wants a README generator so they can quickly create a professional README for a new project.
 To use this README generateor be sure to have installed and node.js and npm i inquirer@8.2.4.
+Be sure to 'open preview' when viewing the READMEGenerator.md.

 ### Technologiees
 This app uses node.js and npm i inquirer@8.2.4.